bradh352/ansible-role-network-vxlanevpn/README.md

 ## Overview

-This role is used to configure a Linux host to participate in a pure Layer3 VXLAN EVPN network.
-The underlay is provisioned using BGP Unnumbered (using only link-local ip addresses).
+This role is used to configure a Linux host for networking.
+This role supports all the various common networking setup you might expect such as network interfaces, vlans, bonds, and bridges.
+In addition, it supports VXLAN EVPN for those wanting to participate in a pure Layer3 VXLAN EVPN network.

+When using VXLAN EVPN, the underlay can be provisioned using BGP Unnnumbered (using only link-local ip addresses) when the upstream switch is participating in the VXLAN network.
+Otherwise specific peers may be specified by referencing an ansible group.
 The BGP stack in use is FRR.

-It is strongly recommended to use a network card that supports VXLAN offloading such as Mellanox/Nvidia Connect-X4 or better.
+When using VXLAN EVPN, it is strongly recommended to use a network card that supports VXLAN offloading such as Mellanox/Nvidia Connect-X4 or better.

 This role is initially targeting Ubuntu, and tested on 24.04LTS.
+This generates systemd-networkd configuration directly, so should be portable to any modern systemd system with minimal effort.

 ## Variables used by this role

-* `network_vtep_ip`: Required.
+* `network_vtep_ip`: Required when using VXLAN-EVPN.
 IPv4 address and subnet used by the underlay network for VXLAN tunnel endpoints.
 This IP address is exchanged using BGP Unnumbered to facilitate communication, it must be unique across the underlay.
 A subnet mask must be specified for the firewall to know what address ranges are allowed, however only a `/32` will be advertised. e.g. `172.17.0.2/24`
-* `network_underlay_asn`: Required.
+* `network_underlay_asn`: Required when using VXLAN-EVPN.
 Autonomous System Number to use for the underlay.
 This should be unique across the underly.
    The private ASN range is `64512` to `65534` and `4200000000` to `4294967294`.
-* `network_underlay_interfaces`: Required.
-List of interfaces to use for the underlay network.
+* `network_underlay_interfaces`: List of interfaces to use for the underlay network.
 These are BGP unnumbered interfaces that cannot be used for any other purpose.
-They must specify only ***one*** of the below options.
+If not using this option, then `network_underlay_peergroup` and `network_underlay_srcip` must be specified when using VXLAN-EVPN.
+This configuration must specify only ***one*** of `iface`, `pattern`, `macaddr` or `driver` below.
     * `ifname`: exact interface name, e.g. `ens1`, `enp7s0f0np0`.
 This is also
       used if specifying a bond or vlan interface created by this role.
     * `pattern`: Regex pattern to match on interface name.
 This can add more